hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### General

 * Everything lives inside the `bwa` namespace.
-* Curly braces should start on the same line as a class or function declaration and end on their own line.
+* Curly braces should start on the same line of a declaration and end on their own line.

     ```cpp